 Never Too Late, Her Last Words, The Runaway and Blood Sisters by Jo Barney.
-Similar to A.J.
-Waines’ covers, these are strongly branded, but individual titles from Jo Barney.
+These are strongly branded, but individual titles from Jo Barney.
 We’ve kept the fonts and capitalization scheme consistent throughout, but the layout, imagery and color palettes remain very flexible.
 As standalone titles with a strong visual brand, we want these covers to be obviously linked and recognizable as Jo Barney titles, but we don’t want to compromise the flexibility for very different (aka non-series) stories.

 Coming Home Short Stories by Kristi Rose.
 These short, sweet romantic reads all take place in a small town, with each story featuring a new couple.
 They’re fun, lighthearted reads so we relied on bright pops of color for the titles and a close-up shot of a couple for each of the 5 short stories.
 The sixth cover featured above, Love Comes Home, is the collection cover, so we’ve cropped that couple differently to create a similar, but different look to set it apart as the Collection cover.